sunilkumargupta/springhibernatesession/task01/README.md

 8. repository "https://github.com/sunilkumargupta/springhibernatesession" is going to be our main repository and all have to be sync with it.
         a.
 Go to above repository.
         b.
 Follow the instruction given in README.md within the same.
         c.
-It will help you forking my repository to yours and we’ll keep our repository always in sync.
+It will help you forking my repository to yours and weâ€™ll keep our repository always in sync.

 </pre>